-Despite this, many rural populations do not have easily accessible natural or semi-natural green space or easy access to amenity green spaces such as sports pitches.72 Monmouthshire has approximately 2,028 kilometres of public rights of way, mostly public footpaths.
-However, most areas of the county are below the Wales average for the provision of square metres of green space per person.73 Access to green spaces is directly linked to improved health and well-being, including better mental and physical health and improved mortality.74
+Despite this, many rural populations do not have easily accessible natural or semi-natural green space or easy access to amenity green spaces such as sports pitches.
+Monmouthshire has approximately 2,028 kilometres of public rights of way, mostly public footpaths.
+However, most areas of the county are below the Wales average for the provision of square metres of green space per person.
+Access to green spaces is directly linked to improved health and well-being, including better mental and physical health and improved mortality.
+During the engagement process, when asked what is good about where they live, the second most-cited reason by residents was the landscape, countryside and green spaces.